aws-samples/serverless-patterns/apigw-lambda-websearch-bedrock-cdk/README.md

-# Grounded AI Answers with Amazon Bedrock AgentCore Web Search and Amazon Bedrock (CDK)
+# Grounded AI Answers with Web Search Tool and Amazon Bedrock (CDK)

-This pattern deploys an Amazon API Gateway REST API backed by an AWS Lambda function that searches the live web via Amazon Bedrock AgentCore Web Search, then uses Amazon Bedrock to synthesize accurate, cited answers grounded in current facts.
+This pattern deploys an Amazon API Gateway REST API backed by an AWS Lambda function that searches the live web via the Web Search Tool on Amazon Bedrock AgentCore Gateway, then uses Amazon Bedrock to synthesize accurate, cited answers grounded in current facts.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-websearch-bedrock-cdk